-Customers are normally so excited by the door they’re happy with one of the half dozen or so fonts I show them but now and again you get one who really has their eye on something they’ve seen on Word or a poster or even something on a cereal box.
+Customers are normally so excited by the door they’re happy with one of the half dozen or so fonts I show them but now and again you get one who really has their eye on something they’ve seen on the TV, on a poster or even something on a cereal box.

 David asks me to take a look at Didot font.
 ‘Can you use this font?’ he asks.